Age of Empires III: Civilizations

 There are other civilizations playable via the campaign, which include The Knights of St. John, John Black's Mercenaries, and the United States of America, which are played as the Spanish, German and British civilizations, respectively, with slight modifications.
 Non-playable campaign civilizations include the Pirates, Circle of Ossus and Native Americans, although these civilizations are playable using the Scenario Editor.

 Twelve different tribes of Native Americans are in the game as well, but these are not in themselves playable factions.
 However, players can gain access to unique units and improvements by forming an alliance with the tribes by building a trading post at their camps.
 The native tribes featured are the Aztec, Carib, Cherokee, Comanche, Cree, Inca, Iroquois, Lakota, Maya, Nootka, Seminole, and Tupi.
 Three of these tribes were made playable in the expansion pack Age of Empires III: The WarChiefs: the Iroquois, Lakota (under the name Sioux) and Aztecs.
 These civilizations were removed as the smaller, alliance based tribes and were replaced by the Huron, Cheyenne, and Zapotec, respectively.
-In The Asian Dynasties another three civilizations were added, along with several new native tribes.
+In Age of Empires III: The Asian Dynasties, another three civilizations were added, along with several new native tribes.
 The civilizations are the Indian, the Japanese, and the Chinese.
+The new tribes include the Sufis, the Shaolin, the Zen, the Udasi, the Bhakti, and the Jesuits.